Illinois Agility Test

 Tips for Best Results

-- Take tight turns around the cones without touching or knocking them over.
+- Cut close to the cones without knocking them over.

 Interpreting Your Results

-Your Illinois Agility Test time is compared to normative data based on age, gender, and athletic background.
-Faster times indicate greater agility.
-This test is particularly relevant for sports that require quick changes of direction, such as soccer, basketball, and tennis.
+Your time is compared to normative data based on age and gender.
+Faster times indicate better agility, which is important for sports requiring quick changes of direction.

 Want to easily track and monitor your progress on the Illinois Agility Test?
 The Fitness Tests app provides detailed tracking, personalized insights, and comparison with normative data to help you achieve your fitness goals.